U.S.A. advances to World Cup knockout stage after pivotal win against Iran

 The United States has defeated Iran in one of the most anticipated games of the 2022 World Cup in Qatar, advancing to the knockout stage of the tournament.

+Christian Pulisic scored the United States men's national team's first and only goal of the match in the 38th minute.
+He collided with Iran's goaltender in the process and had to leave the field of play for several minutes while recovering.
+Pulisic was able to return and finish out the half, but was replaced at halftime.

+U.S. coach Gregg Berhalter said Pulisic was taken to the hospital after the game "I think as a precaution."
+Tuesday night, the USMNT said that Pulisic had suffered a "pelvic contusion and his status is day-to-day."

-The United States men's national team scored their first and only goal of the match just over a third of the way through the first half.
-With the U.S. fending off challenge after challenge, a series of injuries and replacements led to an extra nine minutes of stoppage time at the end of the second half, but the USMNT was able to hold out and maintain their 1-0 lead over Iran.
+With the U.S. fending off late challenge after challenge, a series of injuries and replacements led to an extra nine minutes of stoppage time at the end of the second half, but the USMNT was able to hold out and maintain their 1-0 lead over Iran.

 For the U.S. men's national team, winning the game was the only way to advance to the knockout stage of the international tournament.
 They will now take on the Netherlands on Saturday in an elimination game.